A Good Start

 R E P U R P O S E

-In 2018, I donated all materials I no longer use to a Chicago area school with a well developed art program, and took all old design stock with me.
+When I moved to Germany in 2018, I donated all materials I no longer use to a Chicago area school with a well developed art program, and took all old design stock with me.

 R E V I S E